octimot/StoryToolkitAI/INSTALLATION.md

     pip uninstall torch torchaudio torchvision
     pip cache purge
-    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117
+    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118

 _Note: If Resolve Studio is not turned on or not available, the transcription and translation functions will work on normal wav files too.
 Simply press the transcribe or translate buttons and follow the process._

 #### That's it!
-Inside the virtual environment, you should now be able to start the tool:
+Inside the virtual environment, you should now be able to start the tool from the installation folder:

     py StoryToolkitAI\storytoolkitai

-_Note: After restart of the machine or your terminal window, never forget to activate the virtual environment before starting the app.
-In the folder where you created venv, run:_
+_Note: If you restart your machine or open a new terminal window, you need to activate the virtual environment again before starting the app._ In the installation folder, run:

-    venv\Scripts\activate.bat

-_Note: if you're using a version earlier than 0.18.0, the old run command was: `python StoryToolkitAI/app.py`_
+    StoryToolkitAI\venv\Scripts\activate.bat

-## Running the non-standalone tool
+## Running the git version

-If you haven't downloaded the app in a binary format, simply activate the virtual environment and start the tool:
+From your installation folder, run:

 ### On windows:

-    venv\Scripts\activate.bat
+    StoryToolkitAI\venv\Scripts\activate.bat
     py StoryToolkitAI\storytoolkitai

 ### On Mac OS:

-    source venv/bin/activate
+    source StoryToolkitAI/venv/bin/activate
     python StoryToolkitAI/storytoolkitai

 The tool should pop up now on the screen

 <img src="help/storytoolkitai_v0.19.0.png" width="600">

-_Note: if you're using a version earlier than 0.18.0, the old run commands were:
-`python StoryToolkitAI/app.py`_ (macOS), or `py StoryToolkitAI\app.py` (Windows)

-## Updates on the non-standalone tool
+## Updates on the git version of the tool
-To update the tool, simply pull the latest changes from the repository while inside the folder where you installed the
+To update the tool, simply pull the latest changes from the repository.
+For this, you need to go inside the StoryToolkitAI folder from your installation folder and run:
-tool:

     git pull

-Also make sure to always check for package updates after pulling a new version of the tool:

-     # on Windows
-    pip install -r StoryToolkitAI\requirements.txt

-    # on MacOS
-    pip install -r StoryToolkitAI/requirements.txt

 ## Feedback